In This Article

 First Steps to a Successful Retirement Plan

 Kick off your retirement planning at 50 by setting clear and achievable financial goals.
-Prioritize minimizing any existing debt to free up more income for your savings.
+Prioritize minimizing any existing debt to free up increase your savings.

 Setting Realistic Goals

 Next, use a Retirement Calculator tool for help.
 This tool tells how much money you need to save each year to meet your goals.
-Make sure the goal is not too high or too low but just right for your income and expenses.
+Make sure the goal is not too high or too low but just right for your income and expenses in retirement.

 Pros of Setting Realistic Goals